-Sex/gender discrimination and misconduct, including sexual harassment, sexual violence, sexual exploitation, and dating and domestic violence are violations of University Policy (for a complete copy of the Policy see Ir.edu/titleix).
+Sex/gender discrimination and misconduct, including sexual harassment, sexual violence, sexual exploitation, dating and domestic violence and retaliation are violations of University Policy (for a complete copy of the Policy see Ir.edu/titleix).
 A number of federal laws and regulations, including Title IX, the Violence Against Women Act, and the Clery Act mandate how institutions respond to such allegations.
-Many types of sex/gender discrimination and misconduct also constitute violations of North or South Carolina law.
+Many types of sex/gender discrimination and misconduct also constitute violations of state law.

-Members of the campus community, guests, and visitors have a right to be free from sex/gender discrimination and misconduct.
+Members of the campus community, guests, and visitors have a right to be free from sex/gender harassment, discrimination and misconduct.
 All members of the community must conduct themselves in a way that does not infringe upon the rights of others.
-The University's sex/gender discrimination and misconduct policy is intended to define expectations for appropriate conduct and outline resolution processes to address conduct that does not meet these expectations.
-When individuals accused of sex/gender discrimination and misconduct are found to be in violation of the policy, Lenoir-Rhyne University will impose serious sanctions, as noted in the policy.
+The University's sex/gender non-discrimination policy is intended to define expectations for appropriate conduct and outline resolution processes to address conduct that does not meet these expectations.
+When individuals accused of sex/gender discrimination, harassment and/or retaliation are found to be in violation of the policy, Lenoir-Rhyne University will impose serious sanctions, as noted in the policy.